 An indefinite strike by Zimbabwe’s entire civil servants has paralyzed operations in schools, hospital and the courts and government departments.
 Civil servants endorsed the strike Friday after talks with the cash strapped coalition government collapsed.

 Workers are demanding US$630 monthly salary for the least paid up from US$120.
-But the broke government which is the biggest employer of about 236 000 workers is only prepared to increase wages ranging from US$2 to US$21 by April.
+But the broke government which is the biggest employer of about 236 000 workers is only prepared to increase wages ranging from US$2 to

 This was seen as “insufficient”, hence the strike.